In League with Satan

 "In League with Satan" is the first song released by the English extreme metal band Venom.
-It was released on 19 April 1981 as a single with the B-side "Live Like an Angel" by Neat Records and later appeared on the band's first album, Welcome to Hell.
+It was released on 17 April 1981 as a single with the B-side "Live Like an Angel" by Neat Records and later appeared on the band's first album, Welcome to Hell.
 The song has been cited as the first black metal song and is also often cited by critics who claim a connection between heavy metal and Satanism.

 Writing and recording

 According to vocalist and bassist Conrad "Cronos" Lant, "In League with Satan" is one of the earliest songs the band wrote.
 In April 1980, the band recorded a three track demo tape called Demon after Lant managed to convince Impulse Studios engineer Mickey Sweeney to work a short recording session with the band and get half a day in the studio for free.
 The tape featured three tracks: "Angel Dust", "Raise The Dead" and "Red Light Fever", and would eventually land on the desk of Geoff Barton, who was the editor of Sounds.
-Barton, bewildered and impressed with the bands demo, would put all three tracks on his weekly play list.
+Barton, bewildered and impressed with the band's demo, would put all three tracks on his weekly play list.
 Barton ended a review of White Spirit's 1980 debut album by recommending Neat Records release a Venom single.

 Venom would return to the studio in October 1980 and began recording yet another demo tape after Neat came up with an affordable deal called the "£50 Demos".
 This deal allowed the band 4 hours in the studio to record as many live songs as possible straight to a 2-track master for £50.
 However, Lant was unable to get the money, so he agreed to work long hours in the studio to pay for the session.
 It was during this session that the band first recorded "In League with Satan" and "Live Like an Angel".
 Original vocalist Clive Archer sang on "In League with Satan", while Lant sang on "Live Like an Angel".
 According to guitarist Jeff "Mantas" Dunn, he wrote "Live Like an Angel" with the idea that Lant would fulfill vocal duties for the song at live shows allowing Archer to go off stage for a costume change and resume singing on the next song.
 After the session, the band had a meeting and both Dunn and drummer Tony "Abaddon" Bray agreed that they preferred Lant's vocals over Clive's, and decided that Lant would become the band's new vocalist.